 Theme Recommendations Implementation Approach 18 Urban form for the future Include urban design policies that optimize shape and orientation for solar gain and protect the solar gain.
-These policies enable requirements to consider shape and orientation at each step of the planning process, including: • Site plan • Neighbourhood plan Plan of subdivision The policies also enable a solar access by-law that protects the solar resource for existing buildings.
+These policies enable requirements to consider shape and orientation at each step of the planning process, including: • Site plan Neighbourhood plan Plan of subdivision The policies also enable a solar access by-law that protects the solar resource for existing buildings.
 19 Building benchmarking Include policies that enable a building energy and emissions benchmarking program.
 These policies enable a Building Condition By-Law that includes benchmarking as a requirement.
 20 Zero- emissions new development Include policies that enable HPDS to address GHG mitigation, passive solar design energy efficiency, and resilience measures.
 These policies enable comprehensive HPDS.
 21 Zero- emissions new homes Include policies that enable a labelling and incentive program for high-performance new homes.
 These policies enable a certification program for new homes that recognizes their performance and LICs to finance incremental capital costs for high-performance homes.
-22 Zero- emissions existing buildings Include policies that enable a BPS for commercial and multi-unit residential buildings.
-These policies enable a requirement for GHG emissions performance of existing commercial and multi-use buildings using a BPS.
+22 22 Zero- Include policies tha emissions enable a BPS for existing commercial and mu buildings residential building These policies enable a requirement for GHG emissions performance of existing commercial and multi-use buildings using a BPS.
 The policies enable the expansion of the existing building retrofit program (RetrofitWR) to commercial buildings, and enable an LIC, on-bill financing, and/or incentives for commercial and multi- use retrofits.